stdequin/Windows-365-Bootcamp/readme.md

 Provision and Deploy a Windows 365 Enterprise
 1. [Assign Licenses to users](Module1/Licenses.md)
-2. Create a user group
-3. Create a provisioning policy
+2. Create a provisioning policy
-4. Create a dynamic group for Cloud PCs
+3. Create a dynamic group for Cloud PCs
-5. Configure User Settings for Cloud PCs
+4. Configure User Settings for Cloud PCs

 Provision and Deploy Windows 365 Frontline
 1. Create a user group